ivan-guerra/programmador.com/content/posts/building-and-deploying-a-real-time-kernel-to-the-beaglebone-black.md

 already applied!
 With Robert's build scripts and SD card in hand, I setoff to build and deploy my RT kernel for the BBB.

-# Prepping the SD Card
+# PREPPING THE SD CARD

 First things first, I needed to flash the latest BBB Debian image[^4] onto my SD card.
 I typically go for the latest Debian Console Image though the IoT image